Recently several graduate students from the department were recognized with summer research...

 Taylor Boas, an Assistant Professor in the department, was recently awarded a major grant by the Experiments in Governance and Politics Network.
 The $300,000 grant will support an ambitious project with his colleague Daniel Hidalgo at MIT to evaluate “Accountability and Incumbent Performance in the Brazilian Northeast.”

-Dino Christenson and David Glick, both assistant professors in the department, recently won the Pi Sigma Alpha award for the best paper presented at the 2014 Western Political Science Association Conference.
+Assistant Professors Dino Christenson and David Glick recently won the Pi Sigma Alpha award for the best paper presented at the 2014 Western Political Science Association Conference.
 The award recognizes their paper “Legitimacy, Ideology, and the Court’s Roller Coaster Week of Salient Decisions” which investigates how salient Supreme Court decisions affect how the public assesses the legitimacy of the Court.

 Min Ye, an Assistant Professor of International Relations in the Pardee School and a member of the Graduate Faculty of Political Science recently published her book with Cambridge University Press.
 The book is titled, Diasporas and Foreign Direct Investment in China and India, and was published in August, 2014.